 What is A Akatuki5?

-Today, A Akatuki5 is one of the top travel blogs on the internet, getting more than 160,000 visitors per month and being promoted to an audience of more than 85,000 on social media.
-I've partnered with brands and destinations all around the world (learn more on my Work With Me page), and have been featured on sites like Travelzoo, The Huffington Post, and USA Today Travel.
+Today, A Akatuki5 is one of the top travel blogs on the internet, getting more than 170,000 visitors per month and being promoted to an audience of more than 90,000 followerws on social media.
+I've partnered with brands and destinations all around the world (learn more on my Work With Me page), have spoken at conferences and events like the New York Times Travel Show and TravelCon, and have been featured on sites like Travelzoo, The Huffington Post, and USA Today Travel.

 The main goal of A Akatuki5 is to show people how to fit more travel into the lifestyle they already have.
 I cover global destinations and bucket list-style trips, and always focus on how people can realistically replicate these adventures themselves.